daroczig/CEU-DV4/README.md

 > It's an action button that can trigger functions on the server side.
 If not needed, hide with setting the `addon` parameter of `airDatepickerInput` to `none`.

+* The `DT` table is overflowing the provided width of the parent `column`.
+Why?

+> By default, the rendered table doesn't have a scrollbar and so thus might be wider than preferred.
+To make sure it fits in the provided horizontal space, pass `options = list(scrollX = TRUE)` to `DT::renderDataTable`.

 ## Home Assignments

 ### Homework 1